LLM Gateways: The Straightforward Guide

 Operational Best Practices

-• Centralize keys in the gateway.
-Use virtual keys and budgets by team.
+• Centralise all API keys in the gateway.
+Use virtual keys and per-team budgets.

-• Define fallback chains and weighted routing to avoid downtime.
+• Define fallback chains and weighted provider routing to avoid little outages turning into big ones.

 • Store logs for AI-specific analysis.
-For deep evals and tracing, connect Maxim.
+For deep evals and tracing, integrate with Maxim AI.

-• Run realistic load tests.
-Test streaming, big payloads, and tool usage.
+• Run realistic load tests: streaming, large payloads, tool usage.

-• Version your gateway config.
-Roll forward and back without drama.
+• Version your config: roll forward, roll back without drama.

-• Watch for model deprecations.
-Swap models safely, and always eval before you switch.
+• Keep watch for model deprecations: swap models safely and always test before you flip defaults.

 From Gateway to Quality: Where Maxim AI Fits

-Bifrost handles speed.
+Bifrost handles speed, redundancy, and provider logic.
 Maxim AI handles quality.
-Here’s why you want both:
+Here’s how they work together:

-• Monitor all providers and models in one dashboard.
+• Monitor all providers and models in a unified dashboard via Maxim’s SDK.

-• Trace multi-agent workflows and see exactly where things break.
+• Trace multi-agent workflows and pinpoint failures or tool misuse.

-• Set budgets and governance at the team or customer level.
+• Set budgets and governance at team/customer granularity.

 Common Pitfalls and How to Dodge Them

 • Mixing SDK versions?
-Keep your endpoints aligned with the gateway.
+Keep your base endpoint aligned with the gateway.

-• Underestimating rate limits?
-Distribute across keys and providers.
+• Underestimating rate limits or per-provider quotas?
+Distribute traffic across keys/providers.

 • No budget guardrails?
-Use virtual keys and set caps.
-Turn on alerts.
+Use virtual keys and set caps + alerts.

 • Blind model swaps?
-Always eval with real traffic before switching.
+Always eval with real traffic before you switch defaults.

 • Missing traces?
-Turn on logging and tracing from day one.
+Turn on logging/tracing from day one.

-• Ignoring deprecations?
-Version your config and keep your model list fresh.
+• Ignoring provider changes/deprecations?
+Version your config and keep your list fresh.

 FAQs